open-telemetry/opentelemetry-collector-contrib/receiver/mongodbatlasreceiver/README.md

     - `exclude_clusters` (default empty)
 - `events`
   - `projects`
-    - `name` Name of the Project to discover events from
+    - `name` Name of the Project to discover events from.
+  - `orgs`
+    - `name` Name of the Organization to discover events from.
   - `poll_interval` (default `1m`)
     - How often the receiver will poll the Events API for new events.
   - `page_size` (default `100`)